 Financial assets and liabilities held at fair value through profit or loss are measured initially at fair value excluding any transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
 Transaction costs on financial assets and financial liabilities at fair value through profit or loss are expensed immediately.
-Subsequent to initial recognition, all instruments held at fair value through profit or loss are measured at fair value recognised in the statement of comprehensive income.
+Subsequent to initial recognition, all instruments held at fair value through profit or loss are measured at fair value with changes in their fair value recognised in the statement of comprehensive income.

-• Fair value in an active market
+Fair value in an active market